OpenCageData/leaflet-opencage-geocoding/README.md

-# OpenCage Data Geocoding Control for Leaflet
+# OpenCage Geocoding Control for Leaflet

-A [Leaflet](http://leafletjs.com/) geocodig control that uses OpenCage Data's [geocoder](https://opencagedata.com).
+A [Leaflet](http://leafletjs.com/) geocodig control that uses OpenCage's [geocoding API](https://opencagedata.com).

 Check out a demo page in `/demo`.
 Or take a look at the live [demo](https://opencagedata.com/tutorials/geocode-in-leaflet).

+Note: if you want location autosuggest then what you want is [OpenCage's geosearch](https://opencagedata.com/geosearch), not geocoding.

 ## Installation